 A carat is a measurement unit for a diamond’s weight.
-One carat equals to 200 milligrams.
+One carat equals 200 milligrams.
 Therefore, a 7 carat diamond will weigh around 1,4 grams.
-And this is pretty heavy for a diamond, considering their extremely light nature.
+And this is pretty heavy for a diamond, considering its extremely light nature.
 That’s another reason why 7 carat diamonds are quite rare.

 On the other hand, karat is the measurement unit for gold purity.
 Pure gold will have 24 karats.
 However, due to its soft structure, jewelers add alloys of other materials to make it firmer.
 That’s how you get an 18 karat gold ring that has 25% of alloys.

 Another thing you might find confusing is how to determine your diamond’s weight.
 Here at Estate Diamond Jewelry, we list all carat weights according to the central diamond.
 So by our standards, the central diamond, along with additions, makes for a Total Carat Weight.

 But some jewelers will count the additional setting such as pavé or halo diamonds in the initial carat weight.
 We don’t believe in listing carat weight in this way.

 Yet another misconception is about diamond sizes.
 People might wrongly think that carats determine the ring’s size.
 However, we already explained what a carat shows – a diamond’s weight.
 For example, a 7 carat diamond has a diameter of 12.3mm, while a 1 carat ring will have approximately 6.5mm.
 However, a 7 carat diamond will weigh 7 times more – despite being only double the size.